UWHustle/Efficiently-Searching-In-Memory-Sorted-Arrays/README.md

 + If the searchbench is not producing output for an experiment the most probable cause it that a parameter is not tab separated in the "experiment.tsv"
 + The results of experiments with small datasets can have significant variance due to uncontrollable hardware factors (i.e. caching).
 Repeating such experiments multiple times is suggested to get stable results.
-+ Please remember to use the "searchbench_gcc" make target and invoke the script as "getTimes.py gcc" if you are using gcc instead of clang to compile our code.

 ## Implementation
 Please consult the README in the src folder for more information on how the code is structured.